CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/module-4-integrating-defender-for-devops-with-ghas.md

 >   - Enter any name for your PAT in the **Note**, then select the options provided in the screenshot below and click on **Generate Token**.
 Once the token is generated make sure to **Copy** it and paste it on any text editor such as a notepad.
 >
 >       ![](images/pat2.png)

+This exercise includes configuring the Microsoft Security DevOps GitHub action to automate security checks in your workflows.

+## Summary

+In this module, you have learnt about how to connect your GitHub account to your organization's repositories, facilitating streamlined project management and collaboration.
+Next, you have configured the Microsoft Security DevOps GitHub action to automate security checks within your workflows, enhancing code security and compliance.

+## Review
+In this lab you have completed the following Exercises:
+- Connecting your GitHub organization
+- Configure the Microsoft Security DevOps GitHub action

+## Congratulations!!
+You have successfully completed the lab